Haivision/srt/docs/apps/srt-live-transmit.md

 ### Medium: RTP

-RTP over UDP is supported for both input and output.
+RTP over UDP is supported for input only.

-As an output, and as an input with no RTP-specific URI parameters, RTP medium functions identically to UDP medium as described above.
+With no RTP-specific URI parameters, RTP medium functions identically to UDP medium as described above.

-As an input, additional RTP-specific options are available through URI parameters.
+Additional RTP-specific options are available through URI parameters.
 These options enable dropping of bytes from the head of the input buffer allowing, for example, the RTP header to be dropped for use cases where the receiving end cannot accept RTP.

 - **droprtpheader**: (`bool` as defined in SRT section) - when true, drop the first 12 bytes of each received packet
 - **rtpheadersize**: sets the number of bytes to drop from the beginning of each received packet.
 Ignored if **droprtpheader** is not truthy.